-Not only is this a theological truth, illustrated by the atheism believed by intelligent people, but the current BBC2 series Icons is yet another example of this common phenomenon.
+Not only is this a theological truth, illustrated by the atheism believed by intelligent people, as well as by the effect of distraction practised by parents on crying children, but the current BBC2 series Icons is yet another example of this common phenomenon.

 The aim of this BBC series is to discover whom British television viewers, misidentified as ‘the public’, consider “the most important and influential person of the 20th century”, according to the description on the BBC iPlayer.

 An academic research tool compiled lists from the prominence of individuals on the internet, which were sent to academic experts to assess against key criteria – legacy, achievement, impact, influence, contribution to their field, and public profile.
 Expert panels then debated these lists to determine four individual icons shortlisted for each of seven categories.

 Each category had an advocate who presented the four icons in one programme, with two programmes each week.